comet-ml/ez-mcp-toolbox/README.md

 #### Required Arguments

 - `--prompt PROMPT` - The prompt to use for evaluation (can be a prompt name in Opik or direct text)
-- `--dataset DATASET` - Name of the dataset to evaluate on (must exist in Opik)
+- `--dataset DATASET` - Name of the dataset to evaluate on (must exist in Opik or opik_optimizer.datasets)
 - `--metric METRIC` - Name of the metric(s) to use for evaluation (comma-separated for multiple)

 #### Optional Arguments